Illinois vs. Charlotte NCAA Football Odds, Plays and Insights | October 2, 2021

 - When Charlotte scores more than 26.8 points, it is 2-0-1 against the spread and 3-0 overall.

-- Charlotte is 2-0-1 against the spread and 3-0 overall when the team piles up more than 448.2 yards.
+- In games that Charlotte churns out over 448.2 yards, the team is 2-0-1 against the spread and 3-0 overall.

-- The 49ers have turned the ball over four times, four fewer times than the Fighting Illini have forced turnovers (8).
+- This year the 49ers have four turnovers, four fewer than the Fighting Illini have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.